-To best accomplish the requirements set forth by the Pennsylvania Rules for Continuing Legal Education, the Continuing Legal Education Board is organized into four committees, each covering a major area of operations: Accreditation, Administration, Audit and Compliance.
+To best accomplish the requirements set forth by the Pennsylvania Rules for Continuing Legal Education, the Continuing Legal Education Board is organized into three committees, each covering a major area of operations: Accreditation, Administration and Compliance.
+A fourth committee, the Audit Committee, was discontinued.
 A description of each committee follows.